 Vocational Education/Skill Development Services

 After entering the program, students are assessed to determine their career interests, goals, and preparation for entering the world of work.
-Students at Hammitt Junior-Senior High School is either involved in career exploration through hands-on involvement in community based learning sites, opportunities to experience work through on-campus work jobs, or paid employment through a formal work-study placement with a community employer or sheltered workshop.
+Students at Hammitt Junior-Senior High School are either involved in career exploration through hands-on involvement in community-based learning sites, opportunities to experience work through on-campus work jobs, or paid employment through a formal work-study placement with a community employer or sheltered workshop.

 As part of the Vocational curriculum, classrooms also volunteer as a group to help those less fortunate.
 Several classrooms help out at Midwest Food Bank to pack care packages for people that have become victims of natural disasters or assist at the Center of Hope Food Pantry to help those in need of food and basic items.
 Through these experiences, students can practice social skills needed in a work environment and contribute volunteer service learning hours as part of their career exploration activities.

 The Vocational Educational Program also partners with different community employers to assist students in developing vocational skills through hands-on learning at a job site.
-As part of this Skill Development Program, students go to work once a week with a job coach and experience the world of work at a community based employment setting.
-If you are interested in becoming a Skill Development Partner with Hammitt Junior- Senior High School, call 309-452-1790 and ask for the Coordinator of Community Education.
+As part of this Skill Development Program, students go to work once a week with a job coach and experience the world of work in a community-based employment setting.
+If you are interested in becoming a Skill Development Partner with Hammitt Junior-Senior High School, call 309-452-1790 and ask for the Coordinator of Community Education.

 The Hammitt Junior-Senior High School clinical staff provides counseling, crisis intervention, and other therapeutic supports to the students and families served through the program.
 These staff members provide clinical consultation and crisis response to assist all staff at HJSHS in their interventions with students.
 Clinical staff members also provide assistance to teaching staff by collecting data, coordinating information regarding the student and family with other service providers, and implementing behavior intervention strategies consistent with the social learning model of the program.
 Throughout the day, they have the flexibility to pull students from class and provide that one-on-one encouragement that our students need for success in school.
 Counseling groups are also conducted once a week to help students with life and social skills needed to be successful in their homes and communities.